Tension mounts in Thailand after blast wounds 36 protesters

 The agitation that began in November has been relatively peaceful until now, though sporadic flare-ups between protesters, police and government supporters have left eight people dead and scores injured.

-The demonstrations are the biggest since pro-Thaksin protesters paralyzed Bangkok in April-May 2010.
+The demonstrations are the biggest since pro-Thaksin protesters paralysed Bangkok in April-May 2010.
 That movement ended with a military crackdown and more than 90 people, mostly protesters, were killed during the events.

 Pro-government "red shirt" protesters have stayed outside Bangkok this time, limiting the risk of factional clashes.